Automattic/mongoose/docs/middleware.md

 `init` (when a document is initialized with data from MongoDB), `save`, and `remove` are called on a document instance.

-There's two types of middleware, determined by the signature of the function you define (ie: the parameters your function accepts):

-- Serial
+There are two types of middleware, serial and parallel.

 Serial middleware are defined like:

-        schema.pre(methodName, function (next) {
+    schema.pre('save', function (next) {
       // ...
     })

 They're executed one after the other, when each middleware calls `next`.

-- Parallel
 Parallel middleware offer more fine-grained flow control, and are defined like

-        schema.pre(methodName, function (next, done) {
+    schema.pre('remove', true, function (next, done) {
       // ...
     })

 Parallel middleware can `next()` immediately, but the final argument will be called when all the parallel middleware have called `done()`.

 ## Use cases